 An email newsletter?
 Blog updates?
 A personal visit or phone call?

-But how to package that video and deliver it effectively?
+But how to package that interactive video and deliver it effectively?

 This is how I am using VidVersity in the Little Space, a boutique co-working and event space in the eastern suburbs of Sydney.